SackNewTon/phishkiller/README.md

 Thread Management:

--Threads are created to execute the send_posts() function concurrently.
+- Threads are created to execute the send_posts() function concurrently.
 Each thread operates independently to send HTTP POST requests with randomized data.

 Error Handling and Logging: